wuzzeb/germinate/README.md

 Finally, Germinate generates the implementation of the draftable interfaces inside the `Germinate.Internal` namespace.
 These classes are public so that if Germinte is used in multiple assemblies, Germinate can generate references to the drafts of records in dependent assemblies.
+These implementations are carefully implemented with copy-on-write, and delay creating a new draftable instance until the getter is actually accessed.
+(That is, if the `CurWeather` property on the city is never accessed in the action, no weather draft object will be created and the newly returned city will use the original weather record object.)
 Despite these being public, they should never be used directly.

 For example, consider the following record: